Luxor Temple in Egypt – Ancient Marvels & Timeless Splendor

 Where is Luxor Temple located?

-When was Luxor Temple built, and who ordered its construction?
+When was Luxor Temple built—and who ordered it?

 Architectural features of Luxor Temple